-We often call Key Development Assignments “STRETCH” assignments”.
+Key Development Assignments (KDAs) are a key element in our Position Focus conversations, the Staff Development Cycle and our Leadership Pipeline Process.
+We also call KDAs “STRETCH” assignments”.
 Here is a creative and helpful explanation of what that means.

 S – Specific and Strategic – Developmental assignments should be laser focused.
 What exactly do you want your team member to learn or do or do differently?
 Also, whenever you can make the assignment connected to achieving a critical mission objective (from your strategic plan), the better it will be for helping achieve the team goals.

 T – Time bound – The best KDAs include a start and stop date.
 When exercising, you cannot work out continously without your body breaking down.
 You need time to rest after you have exerted yourself.
 Stretch assignments work the same way.
 Because you are asking the individual to do something that is uncomfortable, you may want to build in appropriate down time also.

 R – Relevant – Stretch assignments need to be relevant to the person who is working on it.
 Does it help them grow in the current role or help him/her get ready potentially for a future job or role?
 A stretch assignment that isn’t relevant to a development plan runs the risk of feeling like a task has been dumped on the person for no reason.

 E – Empower – Team members perform best when they feel ownership for the developmental assignments.
 As the team leader, you determine the assignment as part of their development plan, but that doesn’t mean you need to tell them exactly how to accomplish the assignment.
 Team members can take their own path to accomplishing a goal.
 Good leaders trust their team members to get to the goal and give guidance only when it’s needed.